A 501(c)3 non-profit in support of statewide bike racing.

 Recent updates

-- 2025 Road CalendarCriterium Calendar for the Wisconsin area (WCA races in bold) Road Race Calendar for the Wisconsin area (WCA races in bold)
+- 2025 Road CalendarCriterium Calendar for the Wisconsin area (WCA races in bold) Road Race Calendar for the Wisconsin area (WCA races in bold) Time Trial Calendar for the Wisconsin area

 Road racing